Menu

 Inheritance tax is a tax levied on the estate of a deceased person.
 The estate includes all assets the person owns at the time of their death, such as property, investments, and personal possessions.
 Inheritance tax is calculated based on the estate’s value, and some thresholds and rates apply.

 The current threshold for inheritance tax is £325,000.
-No inheritance tax is payable if the estate’s value is below this threshold.
+No inheritance tax is payable if the estate’s value exceeds this threshold.
 If the estate’s value is above the threshold, inheritance tax is payable at a rate of 40% on the amount above the threshold.

 In addition to the threshold, there is also a residence nil rate band, introduced in 2017.
 This provides an additional threshold for inheritance tax for individuals who pass on their primary residence to their direct descendants.
 The current residence nil rate band is £175,000, which means that the total threshold for inheritance tax is £500,000 for individuals who pass on their main residence to their direct descendants.